Constraining the axiverse with reionization: Introduction

-Using approximate formulae and rough comparisons to astrophysical limits, it was observed in Ref.~\cite{Gendler:2023kjt} that freeze-in production followed by decay of axions, constrained by the CMB optical depth and other observables~\cite{Langhoff:2022bij, Poulin:2016anj}, seems to place string theory in tension with models of high-temperature reheating.
+Using approximate formulae and comparisons to astrophysical limits, it was observed in Ref.~\cite{Gendler:2023kjt} that freeze-in production followed by decay of axions, constrained by the CMB optical depth and other observables~\cite{Langhoff:2022bij, Poulin:2016anj}, seems to place string theory in tension with models of high-temperature reheating.
 It is the purpose of the present work to place this observation on firm footing with rigorous calculation.
-Our methodology is the following: \begin{itemize} \item Compute the freeze-in abundance of each individual axion species, using the accurate fitting formulae of Ref.~\cite{Jain:2024dtw} (where it was verified that inter-axion interactions can be neglected). \item Compute the full reionization history of the intergalactic medium caused by all\footnote{In practice, we limit to a maximum of ten decaying axions.} axion decays simultaneously, accurately following the baryon temperature, and using energy transfer functions computed separately using \textsc{DarkHistory}~\cite{Liu:2019bbm}. \item Compare the resulting contribution to the CMB optical depth to a model-independent posterior on the high-$z$ ionization state derived in a full \textit{Planck} analysis, as presented in Paper I~\cite{Cheng:2025cmb}. \item Repeat, varying the reheat temperature $T_{\rm reh}$ to determine the maximum allowed value. \end{itemize} We perform this analysis for an ensemble of string theory models described below.
+Our methodology is the following: \begin{itemize} \item Compute the freeze-in abundance of each individual axion species, using the accurate fitting formulae of Ref.~\cite{Jain:2024dtw} (where it was verified that inter-axion interactions can be neglected). \item Compute the full reionization history of the intergalactic medium caused by all\footnote{In practice, we limit to a maximum of ten decaying axions.} axion decays simultaneously, accurately following the baryon temperature, and using energy transfer functions computed separately using \textsc{DarkHistory}~\cite{Liu:2019bbm}. \item Compare the resulting contribution to the CMB optical depth to a posterior on the high-$z$ ionization history reconstructed without assuming any specific parameterization of the reionization history, obtained from the \textit{Planck} low-$\ell$ EE SimAll likelihood, as presented in Paper~I~\cite{Cheng:2025cmb}. \item Repeat, varying the reheat temperature $T_{\rm reh}$ to determine the maximum allowed value. \end{itemize} We perform this analysis for an ensemble of string theory models described below.

 This paper is organized as follows.
 In Sec.~\ref{sec:axioncosmology}, we review the theoretical framework for axions in string theory, including their production and decay channels.
 In Sec.~\ref{sec:reionization}, we compute the ionization history of the intergalactic medium resulting from axion decays.
 We present our model-independent reconstruction of the high-redshift optical depth in Sec.~\ref{sec:highztau}, and compare it to predictions from single-axion models in Sec.~\ref{sec:singleaxion}.
 In Sec.~\ref{sec:stringconstraints}, we use this framework to constrain ensembles of string theory models.
 Finally, we summarize our conclusions in Sec.~\ref{sec:conclusions}.
 The code developed for computing the reionization history with arbitrary populations of decaying axions is publicly available at:~\href{https://github.com/ZiwenYin/Reionization-with-multi-axions-decay}{github.com/ZiwenYin/Reionization-with-multi-axions-decay}, and can be extended to other decaying dark matter scenarios by modifying the relic abundance input.